 All of the parents in our classes are absolutely lovely.
 I don’t have the easiest of toddlers and Ali, who owns the franchise has been absolutely amazing.
 If it wasn’t for her, I’m sure I wouldn’t leave the house with my toddler because his behaviour was feral.
 We started the Happy House class so that we had some one-to-one time, but it was rough.
 As he is not vying for my attention with his brother, he likes to use the opportunity to let me know that his emotions overwhelm him.
 A new baby, hearing and speech issues meant he was emotionally in turmoil a lot of the time.
 Ali has been so kind and patient with us both.
 She’s been incredibly understanding and encouraging in the sessions with him, taking it as a win if he joins in and tries again next time if he doesn’t.
 I’ve also never felt judged by anyone for his behaviour and always extremely welcome.
 She also takes the time to comment on any social media posts she sees of the boys.
 People really do buy into people and Hartbeeps really does feel like you belong to a village which supports each other.
 I can’t express enough for any parent a little bit scared of baby groups or has a feral toddler, that Hartbeeps really is fantastic.

 We’ve found something that the children can enjoy as individuals or if I need to, I can take them to class together.
 The classes are grouped by development stage rather than age but as a rough indication, Baby Bells class is for newborn to won’t sit still any longer, Baby Beeps is for little explorers and Happy House is for toddlers and suitable until they start reception.
 So your child can have that sense of familiarity from the start, which can only be a good thing.
+The baby groups are available in Darlington and Newton Aycliffe through the particular franchise owner we are familiar with.
+Other areas are available.
+Trials are encouraged as each person will put their own spin on delivery.

 Disclaimer: All views my own and all classes paid for.
 I have not been asked to publish this post.